 Hire for Attitude, Train for Skill

 There's an adage in HR: Hire for Skill, Fire for Attitude.
-Well, we need to tip that saying on its head.
+Well, you need to tip that saying on its head.
 Instead, you need to Hire for Attitude, Train for Skill.

 I'm sure you've spent hours agonizing about writing people's job descriptions.
 Then rifling through hundreds of random resumes.
 You've spent hours interviewing, to only still have that seed of doubt, that question in your mind, is this the right person.

 You're not the only person to have ever said, "If only I'd known then, what I know now about this person, I wouldn't have hired them."

 Research by Hudson found that most hiring people (HR people and hiring managers), believed that their track record of making good hires was about 56%.
 In other words, 44% of the people that they were hiring, they didn't really think we're quite a good fit for their organization.

 Basically, what that research is saying is, your chance of hiring the right person for your role is about as good as a flip of the coin.